OMGCorporative/OMGwiki/Template-for-posts.md

    - What you will learn
    - Hang ups

-2. Submit from your local machine
+2. Context (Submit from your local machine )

-3. How git pull, merge and push works
-4. Writing tips (timely posts, reliefs, pictures and lists)
-5. More Help
+To get an overall idea of how git pull, merge and push works, read up here [http://] For writing tips (tips on timely posts, relief, using pictures, media and lists) read here [http://]

+	- For more help and discussion please join the OMGCo Slack group.

-6. Resources
+3. Resources
-7. Conclusions and Revision
+4. Conclusions and revision.

 ####### Note on structure